Kd0ve/blog/content/post/thm-forensics/index.md

 We already kind of got this one by doing the 'i' wild card, but I'm going to rerun the query with the added 'c' to narrow down the results so I don't have to manually.
 In this one there should be six characters after the 'ic'.

-There was only one that fit that criteria, and it was the first result, `www.icsalabs.com`
+There was only one that fit that criteria, and it was the first result.

 ![Here are what that queries results looked like](ic-result.png)